Greetings Wake Forest University Parents

 - Talk to your student before they come to college about alcohol and drugs.

 - We have a program for parents called MyStudentBody Parent that empowers families with strategies and tools for supporting student health.
 MyStudentBody’s parent-based intervention has interactive lessons that teach parents strategies for ensuring a healthy transition to college life.
 Video dialogues show families some tools for communicating about sensitive topics like binge drinking, prescription drug abuse, and more.
-Please email Lavi Wilson for the WFU password.
+The school code is wfuparent.

 - In particular, discuss with your student your family heredity to substance abuse and disordered eating problems.
 Currently, 90% of tolerance is thought to be hereditary and family history increases your student’s risk of experiencing a substance use problem.

 - Explore the local laws of North Carolina regarding substance use, DUI’s, fake IDs, and distribution to minors with your student and remind them about the legal consequences of these behaviors.